TIBCOSoftware/snappydata/docs/sde/running_queries.md

 ```

 ## Supporting BI Tools or Existing Apps
-To allow BI tools and existing Apps that say might be generating SQL, SDE also supports specifying these options through your SQL connection or using the Snappy SQLContext.
+To allow BI tools and existing Apps that say might be generating SQL, AQP also supports specifying these options through your SQL connection or using the Snappy SQLContext.

 ```pre
 snContext.sql(s"spark.sql.aqp.error=$error")